JustMog/Mog-VCV/README.md

 Instead, Network has "Fixed", in which each of the 16 nodes gets its own channel.

 **Advanced features:**
+Rests can be inserted into the sequence by connecting a node output to something other than another node.
+If in doubt, the SS-112 input sinks module by Submarine is a good choice.

+Node inputs accept polyphonic signals for a total of 32 possible trigger sources per node.

-Nodes 1 and 9 can be "bypassed" with the buttons next to them.
+Nodes 1 and 9 can be "bypassed" with their adjacent buttons.
-When in bypass mode, a node will still relay to the node outputs as normal, but will skip outputting its own value to the main cv output and relaying to the main gate output.
+When in bypass mode, a node will still relay to the node outputs as normal, but will skip outputting to the main cv and gate outputs.

-Though Network will work just fine when sent triggers, it actually takes and relays any input signal, triggering when the input exceeds a threshold of 0.00001v.
-When relaying input signals, the maximum value of the two inputs is relayed.

-Finding creative uses for this is left up to the reader.
+CV Attenuversion scales the voltage range of all channels of the main CV out.
+The input will override the knob and uses the 1v/Octave standard.

+Gate length affects all channels of the main Gate out.
+It does not affect node outputs.
+The knob is on an exponential scale from 0 - 10 seconds.
+Input scales the value on the knob linearly such that 0-10v = 0-100%.
+Polyphonic input is accepted to scale each output channel separately.
+If a poly input with too few channels is used, the remaining channels get a default of 100% of the knob value, in direct contravention of the VCV standard.